PBRT/reactogo/README.md

-### ReacToGo
+# ReacToGo

 A simple boilerplate including the best concepts and libraries related to React/Redux and some basic UI components such as Modal or Side Menu.
-Everything ready to build a performant, immutable and responsive web application
+Everything ready to build a performant, immutable and responsive web application.

+Check out the live version at [https://reactogo.herokuapp.com](https://reactogo.herokuapp.com).

+This boilerplate includes :

   * [Bootstrap (imported with webpack)](https://github.com/gowravshekar/bootstrap-webpack)
   * [Fetch API](https://github.com/github/fetch)